 In the market for warrants, although the total dollar value of new offerings nearly halved compared with 1995 (from \$161.2 billion to \$87.1 billion), there was a greater number of separate issues.
-The low level of European interest rates and the strong performance of European equity markets, combined with a string of privatisations, generated lively interest in equity products.
+The low level of European interest Development of credit derivatives ...

+... and of new currency instruments Lively interest in equity products rates and the strong performance of European equity markets, combined with a string of privatisations, generated lively interest in equity products.
 As a result, instruments based on equities accounted for 75% of all new warrant issues, with a growing proportion of offerings made on narrowly focused indices or individual shares.
 Warrants are highly flexible securitised derivatives which allow intermediaries to rapidly tailor specific features in response to new developments.
 The climate in equity markets last year was conducive to the constant introduction of new issues.
 However, a flurry of offerings may have considerably outpaced demand, giving an exaggerated impression of actual transactions.